Crimes of the Future (2022) | A Cronenberg Crime

 TL;DR

-Crimes of the Future has a lot of themes and subjects it wants to cover: the depths of human sexuality when integrated with body modification, how human evolution will progress from extreme environmental changes, the morality of modifying a human body for the sake of art, etc. However, it takes a long time for the main plot to get started and the weird world of the dystopian future is never really clear or realized in a way that makes it believable or remotely logical.
+Crimes of the Future has a lot of themes and subjects it wants to cover: the depths of human sexuality when integrated with body modification, how human evolution will progress from extreme environmental changes, the morality of modifying a human body for the sake of art, etc. However, it takes a long time for the main plot to get started and the weird world of the dystopian future is never clear or realized in a way that makes it believable or remotely logical.
 Along with some weak performances and uninspired dialogue, Crimes of the Future falls short of achieving its many lofty goals.
 It’s worth watching only to feed your curiosity about the concepts at play, but I doubt you’ll be engaged or entertained.